Navigating the Web UI

 The Settings tree is where administrators and operators configure the platform.
 Common sections include:

-• Networks — sweep groups, discovery jobs, device enrichment, network credentials, remote-access host keys and desktop targets, BMP, MTR profiles, and field surveys.
-See Network Sweeps.
+/settings/networks), visibility profiles, discovery jobs, device enrichment, credential rules, remote-access host keys and desktop targets, BMP, MTR profiles, field surveys, integrations, prefix tags, and threat intel.
+See Network Sweeps. - Flows — NetFlow directionality plus GeoIP / ipinfo enrichment

-• API credentials & CLI sessions — API keys for programmatic access and management of serviceradar-cli device sessions.
+/settings/agents/deploy), releases, plugins manager, and native add-ons catalog/fleet. - API credentials & CLI sessions — API keys for programmatic access and